p-hsu/REACT-portfolio/README.md

     - nav bar doesn't display
     - therefore no function and NOT mobile friendly >> this should be redesigned from a mobile first perspective
 * css is everywhere and very messy...
-* images for project cards and resume PDF file not populating/found
+* background image for header not rendering

 ****